statisticalbiotechnology/cb2030/qa/supervisedlearning.md

 1. Regarding the 3-fold cross-validation: if three different learners are created, do we choose the one with best performance as the final classifier or is the final classifier a combination between the three?
   > There are different strategies for this.
 Often a final classifier is trained based on all data.
 However , such a classifier should not be used for reporting performance.

 1. In the video, the part that explains cross validation example, is a bit unclear to me.
 I understood that each learner has the data divided into 3 bins and the training and testing for the learner is done based on those 3 bins and that data set.
 However, I do not understand as to why there are three different learners?
-And do each learner itself have different data sets all together or is the same data changed a bit to produce complexity while keeping the data size constant?
+ >  So that none of the learners trains and tests on the same data.

 1. In 3-fold cross validation, the data set is divided into three different bins that fills different functions (train/test) for three different learners.
 What is ment by learners in this case?
 Is it three different Support vector machines?
    > Yes!